5 min read

 Summer provides infinite opportunities for fun, but there are dangers we need to be aware of including:

 According to veterinarian Dr. Laurie Coger: “Be sure your dog is dried off promptly after swimming.
 Damp hair can lead to skin irritation and the development of hot spots and skin infections.
-Be sure to check ears as well; water in the ear can lead to otitis and ear infections.
+Be sure to checktheir ears as well; water in the ear can lead to otitis and ear infections.
 Cleaning ears with ear cleaning solution after swimming is a great way to prevent problems.”

-Finally, recognize the signs of water intoxication, and carefully monitor your dog’s water intake around the pool, lake, river, ocean, sprinkler, or kiddie pool.
-Consuming excessive amounts of water in a short time period may lead to hyponatremia, a potentially fatal condition marked by dangerously low levels of sodium in the blood.
+Consuming excessive amounts of water in a short period may lead to hyponatremia, a potentially fatal condition marked by dangerously low levels of sodium in the blood.
 Symptoms may include lethargy, glazed eyes, blue-tinged lips, nausea or vomiting, excessive salivation, and loss of coordination.
 This can be followed by difficulty breathing, loss of consciousness, and possibly coma or seizures.
 If you suspect your dog is suffering from water intoxication, seek medical attention immediately.

 Healthy hydration is important, give your dog plenty of quiet breaks and do not allow them to ingest too much water while playing in and around it.

 Wherever you are in the world, I know summer continues to look different than it did just a few years ago.
 I hope you’re making the best of it, and feeling inspired to try something new with your dogs.
-My dogs and I are enjoying quality time together.
-We are paddle boarding in Marina Del Rey, frolicking on the beaches of Malibu, and getting ready for our road trip with DOGTV to WildBlueDogs camp in Lake Tahoe.

 Guest post by Laura Nativo, CPDT-KA, KPA CTP; Founder & Fairy DOGmother; Social @LauraNativo; www.NativoPet.com